daivikbhatia/PySwing/README.md

 ## Introduction

+**This project is intended for analysis purposes only and should not be considered as trading advice!**

 This Repository uses simple moving average (SMA) crossovers to select stocks in Nifty500.
 The SMAs are selected after backtesting on last 3 years of data.
 We use yfinance to download the data.

 Why SMA crossover?

 We tested different technical indicators like RSI, Support resistance, etc. SMA crossover gave the best results after backtesting.

 The SMA results are posted daily on my discord group mentioned below: https://discord.gg/ZWKJ6FXM